smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 After uploading your certificate chain you can head to the [Gaia-X Signing tool](https://gx-signing-tool.vercel.app).
 There you can sign your credential.

 Delta DAO is providing [a tool](https://github.com/deltaDAO/self-description-signer) to generate your did.json that will need to be uploaded to `your-domain.com/.well-known/`

+Note that if you are putting a path instead of providing did at the root of your domain, the did must be present directly at the path `/path/did.json`, and not under `/path/.well-know/did.json` per did specs

 ## Using self-issued certificates for local testing